ytyfeng/Open3D-PointNet2-Semantic3D/README.md

   interpolation.
 - And more.

-This project is forked from Mathieu Orhan and Guillaume Dekeyser's [repo](https://github.com/mathieuorhan/pointnet2_semantic), which, is forked from the original [PointNet2](https://github.com/charlesq34/pointnet2).
+This project is forked from Intel lab's [repo](https://github.com/intel-isl/Open3D-PointNet2-Semantic3D), which is forked from Mathieu Orhan and Guillaume Dekeyser's [repo](https://github.com/mathieuorhan/pointnet2_semantic), which, is forked from the original [PointNet2](https://github.com/charlesq34/pointnet2).
 We thank the original authors for sharing their methods.

+This project updated Open3D code to use the latest version of Open3D and made minor changes.

 ## Usage